harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - In-parameters are typically passed by value or by const reference.

 ### Out parameters
+- An **out-parameter** is a parameter that is passed to a function with the intention that the function will modify it and provide a result (or output) back to the caller through that parameter.
+	- Unlike a regular parameter (in-parameter) that is used to pass data into a function, an out-parameter is used to return data from a function.
+- Out-parameters are typically implemented using:
+	- Pointers (pass-by-address)
+	- References (pass-by-reference)
 -

 ## Intro to compound data types